 It gives young people the opportunity to access exceptional support and therapy whilst within the safe and secure setting of a family, guiding and assisting them to reach their potential.

-As a foster carer you would be registered with Homefinding and fostering, Working in partnership with Childhood first, allowing you to access therapeutic support.
+As a foster carer you would be registered with Homefinding and fostering, but with access to therapeutic support and guidance from a trained therapist available to the family and young person.

-All our fostering families have 24/7 support from a dedicated locally based social worker, but you will also have access to a fully qualified therapist.
-Staff managing ITF placements will only look after up to 5 carers at a time so you can be assured of a high level of support.
+All our fostering families have 24/7 support from a dedicated locally based social worker, but you will also have access to a fully qualified therapist, offering support to the young person from our fully equipped therapy room, and support and guidance for yourself.

 You might already be a foster carer, or have experience of fostering, but you don't have to be.